andrew-peterson0429/GitPractice/README.md

 # GitPractice
-This code is for educational purposes only.
+This code is for educational purposes only by Andrew Peterson.
 For use in DGM1600.